kaBeech/tensort/README.md

 Using different manners of reasoning to reach an agreed-upon answer greatly increases the robustness of the system.

-Here are the results of runnitng Permutationsort 1000 times on Bytes of random permutations of [1,2,3] using a faulty comparator that gives a random result 10% of the time:
+Here are the results of running Permutationsort 1000 times on Bytes of random permutations of [1,2,3] using a faulty comparator that gives a random result 10% of the time: